• intracerebral hemorrhage accounts for 10-20% of all strokes

 • etiology of bleeding (SMASH-U)

-• risk of bleeding recurrence depends on the etiology
+• risk of ICH recurrence depends on etiology and risk factors

-• the estimated recurrence risk ranges from 1.2 to 3% per year across undifferentiated patients with ICH (with the highest event rate in the first year after bleeding)
+• the estimated recurrence risk is 1.2-7% per year across undifferentiated patients with ICH (with the highest event rate occurring in the first year after bleeding)

 ICH recurrence risk (annual)